No. 5 OBA travels to No. 1 Seiling

-Pioneer is off this week, but the rest of the area teams are in action, including a chance for OBA to announce its presence in class B.
+ENID, Okla. — Pioneer-Pleasant Vale is off this week, but the rest of the area teams are in action, including a chance for Oklahoma Bible Academy to announce its presence in class B.

 OBA has a chance to flex its muscles Friday when the Trojans, newly minted in the top-five in the Oklahoma Preps AP Poll, travel to No. 1 Seiling.